-Children’s National has the only dialysis facility in the Washington, DC, region dedicated exclusively for infants, children, and teens.
+Children’s National has the only dialysis facility in the Washington, D.C., region dedicated exclusively for infants, children and teens.
+Our dialysis team is led by our nationally-ranked Division of Nephrology.
 The Mid-Atlantic Renal Coalition (MARC) also distinguished Children’s National dialysis unit as a 5-Diamond Patient Safety Facility.

 In a setting specifically designed for young patients, our specially trained nurses provide: